dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If I’ve learned anything from video games, it is that when you meet enemies, it means that you’re going in the right direction.
+  The night is darkest just before the dawn.
+And I promise you the dawn is coming.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)